xxoommd/sophie-s-world/chapter08-ahtens.md

 "We are standing at the Acropolis.
 The word means 'citadel' - or more precisely, 'the city on the hill.'
 People have lived up here since the Stone Age.
 The reason, naturally, was its unique location.
 The elevated plateau was easy to defend against marauders.
 Form the Acropolis there was also an excellent view down to one of the best harbors in the Mediterranean.
 As the early Athens began to develop on the plain below the plateau, the Acropolis was used as a fortress and sacred shrine...
 During the first half of the fifth century B.C., a bitter war was waged against the Persians, and in 480 the Persian king Xerxes plundered Athens and burned all the old wooden buildings of the Acropolis.
 A year later the Persians were defeated, and that was the beginning of the Golden Age of Athens.
 The Acropolis was rebuilt - prouder and more magnificent than ever - and now purely as a sacred shrine.

 "This was the period when Socrates walked through the streets and squares talking with the Athenians.
 He could thus have witnessed the rebirth of the Acropolis and watched the construction of all the proud buildings we see around us.
 And what a building site it was!
 Behind me you can see the biggest temple, the Parthenon, which means 'the Virgin's Place.'
 It was built in honor of Athene, the patron goddess of Athens.
 The huge marble structure does not have a single straight line; all four sides are slightly curved to make the building appear less heavy.
-In spite of its colossal dimessions, it gives the impression of lightness.
+In spite of its colossal dimensions, it gives the impression of lightness.
 In other words, it presents an optical illusion.
 The columns lean slightly inwards, and would form a pyramid 1,500 meters high if they were continued to a point above the temple.
 The temple contained nothing but a twelve-meter-high statue of Athene.
 The white marble, which in those days was painted in vivid colors, was transported here from a mountain sixteen kilometers away."

 Sophie sat with her heart in her mouth.
 Was this really the philosopher talking to her?
 She had only seen his profile that one time in the darkness.
 Could he be the same man who was now standing at the Acropolis in Athens?